 In the 1920s, the Irish architect and designer Eileen Gray oversaw the construction of E-1027, a bracingly modern seaside villa that overlooks the turquoise waters of Roquebrune-Cap-Martin in the south of France.
 Gray, then in her 40s, conceived a white cube-like structure, perched on pilotis and wrapped in floor-to-ceiling windows, in which every interior detail was meticulously designed to foster the emotional wellness of its inhabitants.
 Neglected during and after World War II, and historically misattributed to Jean Badovici and Le Corbusier, E-1027 has come to be regarded as a masterpiece, and Gray’s most famous work, but her many other achievements continue to be overlooked.
 “Eileen Gray,” a newly opened retrospective at the Bard Graduate Center Gallery in New York, aims to change that.

-The show, which runs through July 12, includes more than 200 pieces, including never-before-exhibited furniture, lacquer works, drawings, and excerpts from a video interview recorded in 1973—three years before Gray’s death, at 98.
+The show, which reopened after Covid-induced closures earlier this year and now runs through October 28, includes more than 200 pieces, including never-before-exhibited furniture, lacquer works, drawings, and excerpts from a video interview recorded in 1973—three years before Gray’s death, at 98.
 A fixture of the early-20th-century Parisian vanguard in her youth, she worked for more than seven decades, and experimented with tubular steel furniture and lacquer screens designed in partnership with Japanese master Seizo Sugawara.
 She exhibited that work at Jean Désert, a gallery in Paris that she opened under a male pseudonym to deflect the industry’s pervasive sexism, which played a role in her long-delayed reception.

 In an interview, Cloé Pitiot, the Gray scholar who curated the Bard show, delves into the architect’s growing legacy, her numerous unrealized and lost projects, the codes she embedded in her work, and aspects of her life that still await study.